 The Festival of Discovery is held at the Anglesey Showground, grass parking, hard standing roads, three buildings with level floors, which would have originally been open field farmland.
 This location also holds the annual Anglesey County Show, so over the years has been adapted to be level and accessible.
 All doorways are wheelchair friendly and there are disabled toilets.

-** Disabled – A discounted rate is available for the registered disabled, due to this being a first year event and the event is committed to creating an event which is inclusive.
+** Disabled – Free access is given to all the registered disabled, due.
 Please note that verification of disability status could be required e.g. DLA/PIP Letter, DWP Book, Blue/Orange badge or letter from GP.

 *** Carers – If a visitor requests the need for a carer, as long as the above criteria has been met, a discounted carer ticket can be purchased alongside a disabled persons/wheelchair users ticket.
 Only 1 carer ticket may be purchased per disabled persons/wheelchair users ticket.